martialboniou/Dots/README.md

 See `.emacs.d/confs/shortcuts.el` for good ideas of bindings especially for buffer/window/frame navigation using tiling/cycling (thing about larswm or [Xmonad](http://xmonad.org/tour.html)) or for `<f5>`-`<f8>` keys (`<f5><f5>` toggle the current frame from multiple buffers to a single view on the current buffer via `revive.el`).

-The current version should matching **23.3** and need a major 23 if possible.
+The current version should match **23.3** and need a major 23 if possible.

 Read `.emacs.d/confs/vars.el` to configure your path.
 Remember this!
 By default, `.emacs` makes Emacs to: